-Harriet Goldhor Lerner, Ph.D. in her book The Dance of Anger tells us that “there is no shortage of advice about what you can do with anger in the short run."
+Harriet Goldhor Lerner, Ph.D. in her book The Dance of Anger says that “there is no shortage of advice about what you can do with anger in the short run."

 I think getting angry often accompanies migraines not only from the